macuyler/clock/README.md

  >
 ```

-You have to option to pass in the name of a profile that you want to use.
+You have the option to pass in the name of a profile that you want to use.
 > If you don't specify a profile, it will attempt to find a profile named **default**.

 ```